-From the very beginnings of electronic design, circuits and systems have been divided into bodies of knowledge: RF (Radio Frequency) and non-RF such as power, analog and digital design.
+From the beginnings of electronic design, circuits and systems have been divided into bodies of knowledge: RF (Radio Frequency) and non-RF, such as power, analog, and digital design.
 This was a fair practice because the signals on the PCB were low in frequency.
-But, as the frequency of the signals are now pushed into the hundreds of megahertz and gigahertz ranges, the line separating RF and non-RF no longer holds true.
-Without taking signal propagation from an RF perspective into consideration, it is very difficult to get HS (high speed) designs to work.
+But, as the signals' frequency is now pushed into the hundreds of megahertz and gigahertz ranges, the line separating RF and non-RF no longer holds.
+Without taking signal propagation from an RF perspective into consideration, it isn't easy to get HS (high speed) designs to work.

-This course is designed to help the PCB designer understand the why, what and how of HS signal propagation by explaining signal propagation from an RF perspective.
-Typical problems in board layout are discussed and analyzed along with instructions on proper techniques to remedy said problems in order to facilitate the maximum success of signal propagation.
+This course is designed to help the PCB designer understand the why and how of HS signal propagation by explaining signal propagation from an RF perspective.
+Typical problems in board layout are discussed and analyzed, and instructions on proper techniques to remedy said problems facilitate the maximum success of signal propagation.

 Here is the high-level Table of Content of the course:

 - What does "high-speed" design really mean?

 - What is dielectric constant, and why does it matter?

 The length of training varies based on the level of knowledge being sought and if hands-on experience is being requested.
 Though we do not have formal exercises designed for these training topics, we can focus on crafting a training/consulting program specific to your company's needs.

 Based on past experiences, the following lengths of time are recommended: 3 to 4 days.

 We want to share our videos of the 3-part webinar series on "Practical High-Speed Signal Layout."
 You will get a glimpse of the instructor's teaching style and knowledge on the topic.
 The following video is the part-1 of the series titled "Enough with high-speed theory already.
 Give me something real!"

 Watch Part 1, 2 & 3

 We have additional information on each of the webinar videos, along with the valuable Q&A documents that came out of the live webinar sessions.